readyready15728/misc/awakemud-notes.md

 * 'sit' / 'rest' / 'sleep'.
 * There is a Matrix terminal in the Spacebucks at Surehand Square.
 There is also a trainer there who practices Elf Etiquette and Gaelic.
 In addition, Valin Ke'Nelien in the amphitheater offers work.
+(Maxes out at 1500 rep.)
 * The fiend Valin Ke'Nelien wants dead is on the western side of Lysleul Plaza, in the casino.
 * The Ancients gang might hang out in a truck stop or something in Portland.
+(That's the Portland Crime Mall and it is in fact very dangerous.)
 * \A lazily amused baritone(Gato)/[8 MHz, English](CRYPTO-2): Plus if you're fine with short bursts an' ain't wanna full-auto, them SMGs oughta take a suppressor just fine.